phansch/philhansch.net/README.md

     rake test

-You need Docker in order to run the website locally:

-    sudo docker build -t phansch-net .
-    sudo docker run -p 80:80 -i -t phansch-net
+Run Jekyll with

+    jekyll serve --watch --incremental

-and open the website on [localhost](http://localhost).
+and open the website on [localhost:4000](http://localhost:4000).